Is a virtual room

 (or the other way around)

-have a base-name so that fast and safe filter changes can be made
+can have a base-name so that fast and safe filter changes can be

 - can as well use measured